dabit3/amplify-photo-sharing-workshop/README.md

 ?
 Do you want to generate code for your newly created GraphQL API?
 Y ?
 Choose the code generation language target: javascript ?
 Enter the file name pattern of graphql queries, mutations and subscriptions: src/graphql/**/*.js ?
 Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions?
-Y ?
+Yes ?
 Enter maximum statement depth [increase from default if your schema is deeply nested]: 2
 ```